Negotiations Are An Important Key

 To understand the negotiating process, you should first appreciate the impact of different levels of interest or motivation.
 Consider how differently you would approach negotiating if you “had to sell” versus “you would sell if you could get the right offer.”
 These differences, whether large or small, can create a stressful environment for everyone involved.
 This is when all the effort you have invested to gain critical knowledge about what to learn and what to do up to this point will help guide you through this critical step in the process.
 This is a point in time when your past work through the steps of the process come to bear.

-Your agent can be an extremely beneficial resource here.
-When no intermediary is involved, people negotiating with each other directly tend to take fixed positions faster and more firmly.
+A good agent can be a beneficial resource here.
+But, when no intermediary is involved, two people negotiating directly, instead of four, reduces the chance of miscommunication.
 While some agents are accomplished negotiators, many agents fall short in this category.
 The agent can pour more gasoline on the fire by offering inconsequential sidebars to the other agent that are transmitted back to their customer, instead of strictly communicating the facts.
-In some situations, it is helpful for you and your agent to agree on the most favorable tactics to present the offer.
+In some situations, if you use an agent, it is helpful for you and your agent to agree on the most favorable tactics to present the offer.
 As just one example, a personal note to the seller accompanying the offer that explains your logic for the offer, or a note from the seller back to the buyer explaining why they reacted as they did.
 Sometimes these notes help, sometimes not.
 Also, remember that although there are many styles and personalities which surface, both buyer and seller have the same goal – to protect their best interest.
+If you choose to send a note be very careful not to violate federal fair housing law.

 At this stage of the game, there are many considerations and possible apprehensions that occupy the minds of both buyer and seller.
 Here is an interesting look at their points of view.